juanmaguitar/training-js-vueling/src/md/index.md

 ## <span class="icon-keyboard"></span> jQuery Exercises

-Do the following exercises and then let's share and the comment the solutions
+Do the following exercises and then let's share and comment the solutions

 - [Hide/Show a Form](http://jsfiddle.net/juanma/kuLjg92s/)